Daitokuji Temple 大徳寺

 - The towering Sanmon, or Mountain Gate, built in 1479

 - Visiting the many traditional rock gardens at Daitokuji Temple

 - Enjoying the autumn colors at Koto-in, one of the sub-temples

 The sub-temples were originally erected as patron temples for some of Japan's greatest warrior clans

 Daitokuji is considered the spiritual home of the Japanese tea ceremony

 How to Get There

-Daitokuji Temple is a 15-minute walk from Kitaoji Station, on the Karasuma Line.
+Daitokuji Temple is a 15-minute walk from Kitaoji Station on the Karasuma subway line.
 If you're coming by bus, take bus 101, 205 or 206 from Kyoto Station and get off at the Daitokuji-mae stop.